Religion in Sierra Leone: Ethnic groups

-The Krios have traditionally dominated Sierra Leone's judiciacy and Freetown's elected city council.
+The Krios have traditionally dominated Sierra Leone's judiciary and Freetown's elected city council.
 One of the first ethnic groups to become educated according to Western traditions, they have traditionally been appointed to positions in the civil service, beginning during the colonial years.
 They continue to be influential in the civil service.
 The vast majority of Krios are Christians at about 99%.

 The Oku people, descended primarily from Yoruba Liberated Africans, are another non-native ethnic group with a Muslim majority of 99%.

 Other minority ethnic groups are the Kuranko, who are related to the Mandingo, and are largely Muslims.
 The Kuranko are believed to have begun arriving in Sierra Leone from Guinea in about 1600 and settled in the north, particularly in Koinadugu District.
 The Kuranko are primarily farmers; leaders among them have traditionally held several senior positions in the Military.
 The current Governor of the Bank of Sierra Leone Kaifala Marah is an ethnic Kuranko.
-The Kuranko are largely Muslim majority.
+The Kuranko are largely Muslim-majority.

 The Loko in the north are native people of Sierra Leone, believed to have lived in Sierra Leone since the time of European encounter.
-Like the neighbouring Temne, the Loko are Muslim majority.
+Like the neighbouring Temne, the Loko are Muslim-majority.
 The Susu and their related Yalunka are traders; both groups are primarily found in the far north in Kambia and Koinadugu District close to the border with Guinea.
 The Susu and Yalunka are both descendants of migrants from Guinea; and they both are virtually all Muslims at over 99%.

 The Kissi live further inland in South-Eastern Sierra Leone.
 They predominate in the large town of Koindu and its surrounding areas in Kailahun District.
 The vast majority of Kissi are Christians.
 The much smaller Vai and Kru peoples are primarily found in Kailahun and Pujehun Districts near the border with Liberia.
 The Kru predominate in the Kroubay neighbourhood in the capital Freetown.
-The Vai are largely Muslim majority at about 90%, while the Kru are virtually all Christians at over 99%.
+The Vai are largely Muslim-majority at about 90%, while the Kru are virtually all Christians at over 99%.